VMormoris/GreenTea/README.md

   Green Tea engine is a 2D Game Engine that is heavily inspired by [Cherno's](https://thecherno.com/) [Game Engine Series](https://youtube.com/playlist?list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT).
 The Engine currently being developed only by me, on my free time, with the only purpose of helping me understand better how game engines as well as game development works.
 I will **not** recommend using this Engine for final products.
 Instead I will advice you to use [Hazel](https://github.com/TheCherno/Hazel) that is being be used and checked by a lot more people, or one of the well established game engines.

+_Instalation and other instructions please visit the [wiki](https://github.com/VMormoris/GreenTea/wiki) page._

 # Third Party Libraries

   * _[box2d](https://box2d.org/) As a physics engine._